hferyoa/ElderScrolls/README.md

 # Combat Magic Overhaul 2

-A smaller combat magic mod that allows the caster to specialise in alternate forms of combat.
-May be game breaking.
+A combat magic mod that allows the caster to specialise in alternate forms of combat.

 |School|Theme|Novice|Apprentice Spells|Adept|Expert|Master|
 |------|-----|------|----------|-----|------|------|